 Family Relations Law.
 The family relations law study was added to the Commission's agenda by 1989 California Statutes, Resolution Chapter 70.
 The resolution directs that the study be given equal priority with the administrative law study.
 The Commission will determine the scope of this study and begin work on the study in 1990.

-Other Matters.
-To the extent time permits during 1990, in addition to the major studies, the Commission will complete work on two other studies in progress:

----Landlord and tenant remedies for assignment and sublease violations
+Landlord-Tenant Remedies.
+To the extent time permits during 1990, in addition to the major studies, the Commission will complete work on landlord and tenant remedies for assignment and sublease violations in connection with commercial leases.